maor-rozenfeld/prlint-reloaded/README.md

 ## Usage

-Add a `.github/workflows/prlint.yml` file to your repository with the following content:
+Create a `.github/workflows/prlint.yml` file in your repository with the following content:

 ```yml
 name: PR Lint